ReneOlsthoorn/Ground/README.md

 ### Emitting x86-64 code:
 Emitting happens in the CodeEmitterX64 class.
 For different types, different codepaths are emitted.
 For instance in the method CodeEmitterX64>>PopSub() you see different code for different expression types.
 One for integer, one for float, one for strings.
 Why substract strings?
-Well, that actually doesn't happen.
+Well, that actually isn't the usecase.
 Normally the first part of a comparison is a substraction.
 When the result is zero, the values are equal.
-For strings however, this substraction is skipped and a byte-for-byte string comparison is done.
+For comparing strings however, this substraction is skipped and a byte-for-byte string comparison is done.

 ### Stack- and Heap allocation:
 Normal variables and function parameters are allocated on the stack.
 This is also necessary because in multicore